 Diversity, Equity, and Inclusion Bootcamp

-Developed for those who are early in their engagement with TMS Diversity Summits and/or diversity, equity, and inclusion (DEI) topics, this workshop will provide participants with the vocabulary, concepts, and reference material needed to form a solid understanding of the impact of DEI to an organization’s growth and innovation.
+Whether you are new to the topics of diversity, equity and inclusion (DEI) or a previous participant at a past DMMM, this session will provide participants the vocabulary, concepts, and reference material needed to form a solid understanding of the impact of DEI to an organization’s growth and innovation.
 Using the 2018 National Science Foundation STEM Inclusion Study as a guide, this session will focus on chief learnings related to the current state of diversity within the minerals, metals and materials professions.
 Through a review of the available data, video shorts and interactive engagement, participants will receive background on relevant terms and concepts (e.g. unconscious bias, eQ, intersectionality), current diversity standards and how they are applied (e.g. HRC Corporate Equality Index), and current areas of opportunity with regard to under-representation (e.g. gender, ethnicity, etc.).

 Unconscious biases are learned social stereotypes about groups of people that can unintentionally influence our decisions and interactions with others.
 If not addressed and accounted for in the workplace, unconscious bias can have negative impacts on important decisions including hiring, promotions, and project assignments.
 This session will enable participants to recognize unconscious bias and to develop a toolbox of techniques and approaches to mitigate unconscious bias in the workplace and in other aspects of life.
 Emphasis will be placed on gaining a first-hand understanding of these concepts through small group discussions and hands-on activities.